 A Physical Therapist Assistant, or PTA, is a clinician who provides, for patients with impairments from illness or injury, treatment interventions and components of therapeutic measurement

 under the direction and supervision of a licensed physical therapist.

-Upon graduation from the PTA program*, students will be eligible to take the National Physical Therapy Exam for PTA' to determine competence for licensure application, and thus will be able to work in a variety of patient care settings.
+Upon graduation from the PTA program, students will be eligible to take the National Physical Therapy Exam for PTAs to determine competence for licensure application, and thus will be able to work in a variety of patient care settings.

 PTA technical coursework begins during the Spring semester and concludes with two 6-week full-time clinical affiliations in the subsequent Spring semester, just prior to graduation in May.